Skip to main content

 • Cold hands and feet

-If you experience these symptoms, you should contact your doctor for a blood test and assessment.
-Book an appointment here.
+If you experience these symptoms, you should contact your doctor for a blood test and evaluation.
+Book now.

 Can you get too much iron?

-While iron is important, too much iron can be harmful.
-Excess iron can accumulate in the organs and cause symptoms such as nausea, stomach pain and liver damage.
-Therefore, only take iron supplements in consultation with your doctor.
+Although iron is important, too much iron can be harmful.
+Excess iron can accumulate in the organs and cause symptoms such as nausea, abdominal pain, and liver damage.
+Therefore, only take iron supplements after consulting with your doctor.

-If you suspect you have an iron deficiency, or if you've changed your diet, it's a good idea to get your iron levels checked.
-A simple blood test can provide answers and help you adjust your diet or supplementation needs.
+If you suspect that you have iron deficiency, or if you have changed your eating habits, it may be a good idea to have your iron level checked.
+A simple blood test can provide answers and help adjust your diet or the need for supplements.